-Overnight: Hotel Gran Aston (L, D)
+Overnight: Hotel Grand Aston (B, L, D)

-FRIDAY, DECEMBER 29 HAVANA
+SUNDAY, DECEMBER 29 HAVANA

-After breakfast, meet with Norma Guillard Cabrera, who is featured in the documentary film La Maestra (running time 33 minutes) which tells the personal stories of the youngest women literacy workers who went to the mountains and valleys across the island to teach-and found themselves deeply transformed in the process.
+After breakfast, meet with Norma Guillard, who is featured in the documentary film La Maestra.
+With a running time of 33 minutes the fil m tells the personal stories of the youngest women literacy workers who went to the mountains and valleys across the island to teach-and found themselves deeply transformed in the process.
+Norma was one of youngest of those women.

-Next visit the Museo de Bellas Artes, Cuban Collection accompanied by a curator of contemporary art.
+Continue to the Museo de Bellas Artes, Cuban Collection accompanied by a curator of contemporary art.
 The museum's origins date back to 1842 when the San Alejandro Art Academy started its collection, which forms the nucleus of the museum founded in 1913.
 It expanded greatly after Castro took over in 1959, notably with works from the private collections of Julio Lobo and Oscar Cintas.